 - 4 cups water

-- 2 tablespoon white miso I used sweet white miso
+- 2 tbsp white miso I used sweet white miso

-- 2 teaspoon Gochujang or Toban Dijan paste
+- 2 tsp Gochujang or Toban Dijan paste

 - 5 ounces dry long noodles